[weglot_switcher]

 Acoustic neuroma

-This information is intended as a general introduction to this topic.
-As everyone is affected differently by balance and dizziness problems, you should speak to your doctor for individual advice.
+This information is intended as a general introduction to the topic.
+Since every person is affected differently by balance and dizziness problems, you should consult your doctor for individual advice.

-For reasons of better readability, the generic masculine is used and the simultaneous use of the language forms male, female and diverse (m/f/d) is dispensed with.
-Unless otherwise indicated, the personal designations used in this patient information refer to all genders.
+For reasons of readability, the generic masculine form is used and the simultaneous use of the male, female, and diverse (m/f/d) forms is omitted.
+Unless otherwise specified, the personal designations used in this patient information refer to all genders.

 What is an acoustic neuroma?

-An acoustic neuroma is a benign (non-cancerous) tumor of the vestibulocochlear nerve (also known as the 8th cranial nerve).
-It normally grows slowly.
+An acoustic neuroma is a benign (non-cancerous) tumor of the vestibulocochlear nerve (also called the eighth cranial nerve).
+It usually grows slowly.
 The vestibulocochlear nerve transmits balance and hearing information from the inner ear to the brain.
-This means that if the tumor grows larger, it can lead to hearing loss and tinnitus, dizziness and balance disorders on the affected side.
+This means that as the tumor grows, it can cause hearing loss and tinnitus on the affected side, as well as dizziness and balance problems.

-Acoustic neuroma is also known as vestibular schwannoma.
+An acoustic neuroma is also called a vestibular schwannoma.

-Acoustic neuroma affects around 1 in 100,000 people every year.
-It occurs most frequently in people between the ages of 30 and 60, but can occur at any age.
+An acoustic neuroma affects about 1 in 100,000 people each year.
+It occurs most often in people between the ages of 30 and 60, but it can develop at any age.

-When an acoustic neuroma becomes very large, it can affect the brainstem and cerebellum.
-These parts of the brain help to control the basic functions of the body, such as breathing, heartbeat, sleep, eating and movement.
-This means that in very rare cases, an acoustic neuroma can be life-threatening if it is not treated.
+If an acoustic neuroma becomes very large, it can affect the brainstem and the cerebellum.
+These parts of the brain help control basic body functions such as breathing, heartbeat, sleep, eating, and movement.
+This means that, in very rare cases, an acoustic neuroma can become life-threatening if it is not treated.

 Summary